 The film was successful in premiering at COP28 as part of a panel talk and received wonderful feedback from the audience.

-We are already planning the next film - ActNowFilm: young people in conversation with climate experts.
+We are already planning the next film - ActNowFilm: youth climate leaders in conversation with climate experts.
 We will feature young people having 1-2-1 conversations with world leading international climate experts, from indigenous communities, business, the third sector and academia.
 Youth participants will be matched with experts for 1-2-1 conversations, providing opportunities for mutual learning and the sharing of both personal and professional experiences.
-If you would are under 30 and would like to take part, please do register your interest here.

 Being involved with the ActNowFilms has been a career highlight for me.
 I would love to hear your thoughts on the first two films, and any suggestions for future ones.